CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week4.md

 ## 02/7/25

 # Weekly activities:
 ## I fixed our project plan and project concept to fit closer to the instructor's guidelines.
 We completed affinity clustering using figma, and submitted a video of our video going over our stakeholder's problem and our personas.
+Our team also discussed in our meeting about different ideas that we had for implementing our cat bowl monitoring system

 # Lab #4:
 ## Purpose: To learn how to program ESP32 microcontroller and have it interact with motors